dsoto/GHTC-2014/paper/paper.md

 monthly payment that the customer must provide initially.
 It may be more relevant to look at payback for the daily purchases, since this is the granularity of budgeting for many households.
+A harder to measure but plausible return could be increased business at a shop because customers are attracted by the higher quality of light.
+This benefit would likely disappear as more vendors buy improved lighting.
+Based on the length of time before the investment is paid back by the avoided kerosene costs, these investments are very attractive.
+However, not all consumers have the available cash to purchase them.
+We have to look at available financing options to bridge this gap.

 ### Available Finance

+- lower payments
+- for very cheap lanterns, financing may not be feasible
+- m-kopa, d.light

 The useful life of the product is set by the battery lifetime at what is likely 3-5 years.
 Over these 3-5